by Diane Spicer

 Suck up the disappointment and focus on this for the first 24 - 48 hours after the injury:

-Unless you're a professional hiker (now there's a great job description), you live with cycles of inactivity followed by hitting it hard when you have time to backpack or tackle an ambitious day hike.
+Unless you're a professional hiker (now there's a great job description), you live with cycles of inactivity followed by hitting it hard when you have time to backpack or tackle an ambitious day hike on your day off.

 This unfortunate pattern sets you up for problems with your soft tissues.